Why You Must Have Building Regulations Approval

 But do you really need to bother?

 Well.
 Actually.
 Yes they can.
-And it will cost you plenty.
+And it cost you plenty to either fix or demolish an unregulated conversion. trust me on this one.

-Starting a loft conversion without approval is asking for trouble.
+Starting a conversion without approval is asking for trouble.
 And there is no excuse.

 Even if your builder assured you that approval had been granted.
 It is the HOMEOWNERS responsibility to ensure that the necessary approval is obtained.